kingstech001/note-app/README.md

 A simple and efficient **Note-Taking API** built with **Node.js, Express, TypeScript, and MongoDB**.

 ## 🚀 Features
 - ✏️ Create, Read, Update, and Delete (CRUD) notes
-- 🔐 User authentication (optional)
 - 🌍 RESTful API endpoints
 - 🛠️ Built with **Express.js** and **Mongoose**
 - 📦 Environment variables managed using `.env`